 Stress, fear and panic can eventually affect your mental, emotional and physical health long term.

 All the negative news and statistics can also trigger a psychologically NOCEBO EFFECT (The opposite of the placebo effect).

 If you keep focusing on something negative, the tendency is that it can come true for you.
 This can become a self-fulfilling prophecy for you Click To Tweet

 Please don’t get into fear, worry, anxiety, panic and stress mode, stay positive by focusing on preventing the coronavirus and protecting yourself and your loved ones, which is the best you can do at this time.

-Some important preventive measure for yourself and family
+Some important preventive measures for yourself and your family

 When you know what to do to take control and protect yourself, you will be able to manage the stress that comes from the uncertainty.